HydroProtocol/hydro-augur-scaffold/README.md

         # e.g. view api log
         docker-compose logs --tail=20 -f api

-    This will show logs of the service which you point.

-1. Stop

-        docker-compose stop

-    This will stop all services.

-## How do I update to the latest?

-0. Update This repo
+    Much like the status, viewing the logs can give you an idea of the specific details involved in each service.

+5.  **Update this repo**

         git pull origin master

-1. Clean old state (data wil be deleted)
+6.  **Completely clean the old state (data will be deleted)**

         docker-compose down -v

-1. Run

-        docker-compose pull && docker-compose up -d

-    Always pull latest images before docker-compose up (If image doesn't have new version, will not pull).

 ## What comes with this scaffolding?